arjitujjawal-art/Sem-2-EDP-assignments/Conditional Statements in Python/Readme.md

-# Experiment: Conditional Statments in Python
+# Experiment 7: Conditional Statments in Python

 **Conditional statements** serve as the logical decision-making core of a program.
 They enable an application to pivot its execution path by evaluating specific criteria, executing distinct blocks of logic based on the truth value of a defined constraint.